Form 1099-R Preview

 Box 4 — Federal Income Tax Withheld

 Taxes already withheld from your distribution.
-For eligible rollover distributions from employer plans (401k, 403b) paid directly to you, this is a mandatory 20%.
-For IRA nonperiodic distributions, the default is 10% — you can opt out using Form W-4R.
-For periodic pension payments, withholding follows Form W-4P.
+For eligible rollover distributions from employer plans (401k, 403b) paid directly to you, mandatory 20% withholding applies.
+For IRA nonperiodic distributions, the default withholding rate is 10% — you may elect a different rate or opt out entirely using Form W-4R.
+For recurring periodic pension or annuity payments, withholding is governed by Form W-4P and treated like wage withholding.

 Box 5 — Employee Contributions / Designated Roth Contributions